har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 So don't waste your time looking for multi-constellation modules.
 * ESP32 WROOM rev 1 module.
 Use any off-the-shelf breakout board with an onboard USB-UART interface (CH340, CP2102 etc).
 * W25Q128FVSG 128Mbit SPI flash
-* 128x64 reflective LCD display (ST7565 controller) with serial spi interface.
+* 128x64 reflective LCD display (ST7565 controller) with SPI interface.
 * For the power supply, I use a USB 5V output power bank.
 This allows me to detach the power bank and use it for other purposes, e.g. recharging my phone.
 And I can put my hand-wired gpsvario in checked-in luggage (no battery => no problem), with the power bank in my carry-on